 It's best to assign one of the predefined roles to your users based on their role in your organization and then change it if needed.

 Your account comes with 3 predefined roles, you can find these under Users > Authorization roles.

 Can edit all clocking events and absences including those of other users

-Can add events and absences for themselves for any time and without any approval from anyone else
+Can add events and absences for themselves for any time with no need for approval

 Must clock events in real-time

 Can only see their own data and cannot edit them

 Note: any user with the Administration or Manager role will receive absence requests from all other employees unless they are assigned a particular organizational unit.
 Learn how to assign organizational units to managers so they can access and manage only certain people >>